What is anaphylaxis?

 If you are at risk of anaphylaxis your allergist may prescribe autoinjectable epinephrine/adrenaline.
 This device (“Pen”) is a combined syringe and concealed needle that injects a single dose of epinephrine/adrenaline when pressed against your thigh.
 Make sure you understand how and when to use it.
 Also, make sure the people closest to you (family, colleagues, employers and school staff) know how to use the adrenaline pen, maybe one of them could save your life.
 Always refill the prescription upon expiration.
 There are no special storage conditions.
 Do not let it freeze (0°C).
 When flying: You may carry the pen in your hand luggage.
 Security and flight personnel may not know this, therefore ask your doctor to give you a signed travel certificate.
 This medication (“Pen”) must be carried with you at all times.

 In some cases, your allergist may suggest specific treatments, such as immunotherapy (allergy shots), to reduce your body’s allergic response to insect stings.
 Immunotherapy, also known as desensitization or hypo-sensitization, is the best treatment option for people allergic to stinging insects as it can reduce the risk of a future severe reaction to less than 5%.
 Venom immunotherapy is given in the form of shots, and about 80 to 90% of patients who receive it for 3 to 5 years do not have a severe reaction to a future sting.

 What can you do to prevent a future attack?

 In most other cases there’s no way to treat the underlying immune system condition that can lead to anaphylaxis.

-If prescribed by your doctor, carry self-administered epinephrine/adrenaline Pen always with you.
+- If prescribed by your doctor, always carry a self-administered epinephrine/adrenaline Pen with you.
 During an anaphylactic attack, you can give yourself the drug using the Pen (e.g. EpiPen, Jext, Emerade).

-In all cases do not forget to dial emergency number and call for help.
+In all cases, do not forget to dial the emergency number and call for help.